 As Australians grow accustomed once more to the idea of traveling, particularly by air, it’s time to review your frequent flyer points to make sure that you have enough to take you to those bucket list destinations that have reluctantly been on hold.
 And if your points total is falling some way short of where you need it to be, the Westpac Altitude Platinum Credit Card (Qantas) could be the perfect way to top it up.

 It comes with a significant quantity of bonus Qantas Points to give your balance a real boost, a satisfactory ongoing points earning rate, and other complimentary benefits to suit the traveller.
-There’s even a tempting balance transfer offer if you have a sizeable balance on your current card that you need time to pay off.

 Sign up for the card, spend $4,000 on eligible purchases in the first 90 days, and you’ll be rewarded with a large quantity of bonus Qantas Frequent Flyer points.
 If you already have at least 35,000 QFF points that you’re itching to use, the addition of the bonus points should give you enough for an Economy return fare to Europe or the US.
 Even if your current points balance is zero, those bonus points are likely to be more than enough to get you to Honolulu and back.